-If you currently have TPS under Yemen’s designation and would like to keep your TPS, you must re-register during the 60-day re-registration period that runs from January 4, 2017, through March 6, 2017.
+To maintain TPS, you must re-register during the 60-day re-registration period that runs from March 2, 2020 through May 1, 2020.
 We encourage you to register as soon as possible within the 60-day registration period.

-Go to the TPS Web Page for information about what you need to file to register.
+Go to the TPS page for information about re-registering.

 Where to File